 - May help break the ice.

-- Lowers blood pressure and improves cardiovascular health.
+- Helps lowers blood pressure and improves cardiovascular health.

 - Reduces the amount of medications some people need.